 Bankruptcy and your Income

 A bankrupt is not legally allowed to own property.
 Unfortunately, your family home is not a protected asset and the trustee needs to release any equity in the property once the mortgage and selling costs are paid.
-However, a number of options are available to help to keep your family home during bankruptcy.
-This all depends on:
+There are some legal ways you can keep your property in your family during the course of your bankruptcy.
+Ask us how.